larson-group/clubb_release/Readme.txt

 2. Edit <CASE>_model.in for each case you wish to run, or just leave them as is.
 Usually you will want to keep these the same.
-   See the rain code for description of l_kk_rain and l_cloud_sed.
+   See the KK_microphys code for a description of Khairoutdinov and Kogan drizzle parameterization.
    See BUGSrad description below for a description of the interactive radiation scheme.
-   Enabling any of these flags may increase runtime considerably.
+   Enabling radiation or microphysics parameterizations may increase runtime considerably.

 3. cd <CLUBB DIR>/input/stats
    Edit a stats file you would like to use.
 A complete list of all computable